anetacamo/coding/src/content/html-tags.md

 description: List of most commonly used html tags
 tags: [html, basics]
 type: learning
+menu: true
+value: 3
 ---

 # Most commonly used HTML tags

+HTML is written with a help of tags.
+Tags are used for helping to structure the content logically.
+They are named by shortcuts that represent the content they hold.

+- `<p></p>` for paragraph
+- `<div></div>` for divider
+  etc.

+They are important for structuring the code and making it understandable.
+They are also necessary for various screenreaders identifying the contents and navigating through the page.
+More About accessibility

+Each element marked by the tags often comes with certain _default_ style.
+Link -> text placed withing `<a></a>` displays blue and underlined.
+Button is rendered gray with thin border.

+Those styles can be overwritten with styles

+<button>button</button>
+<a>link</a>

 ### div